matteocirca/BYOSC-Build-Your-Own-Scalable-Chatbots/README.md

 study buddies for the courses of a typical university student, able to answer doubts, generate questions and more!

+It's possible to test the chatbot at [this link](https://boysc-brioschi.streamlit.app/)

 ##
 The implicit scope of the project (and of the entire course) is to build a scalable infrastructure that can host our MLops.
 For this reason, the traditional monolithic ML pipeline is split into three different processes: *Feature Pipeline*, *Training Pipeline*, *Inference Pipeline*.